arainho/awesome-api-security/README.md

 ---- | ----
 [How to design a REST API](https://blog.octo.com/en/design-a-rest-api) | How to design a REST API? - Full guide tackling security, pagination, filtering, versioning, partial answers, CORS, etc.
 [Awesome REST](https://github.com/marmelab/awesome-rest) | A collaborative list of great resources about RESTful API architecture, development, test, and performance.
 Feel free to contribute to this ongoing list.
+[API Key Leaks: Tools and exploits](https://github.com/swisskyrepo/PayloadsAllTheThings/tree/master/API%20Key%20Leaks) | An API key is a unique identifier that is used to authenticate requests associated with your project.
+Some developers might hardcode them or leave it on public shares.
 [API Security Guide](https://www.pingidentity.com/en/company/blog/posts/2020/everything-need-know-api-security-2020.html) | API Security: The Definitive Guide
 [API Penetration Testing](https://blog.securelayer7.net/api-penetration-testing-with-owasp-2017-test-cases) | API Penetration Testing with OWASP 2017 Test Cases
 [How to Hack an API and Get Away with It](https://smartbear.com/blog/test-and-monitor/api-security-testing-how-to-hack-an-api-part-1/)| API Security Testing – How to Hack an API and Get Away with It (Part 1 of 3)